jpfluger/examples/ubuntu-14.04/kvm.md

 $ lspci | grep -i wireless
 ```

 In the list you will see a hardware address followed by a description.
-Here are my lspci values for the two network card interfaces associated with the Test Server:
+Here are my lspci values for the two network card interfaces associated with this Test Server:

 ```
 00:03.0 Ethernet controller: Red Hat, Inc Virtio network device